Case studies…You see companies using them all the time, but do they really work?

 Are you up for a scoping call?
 If so, we’ll coordinate and set something up.

-You want to attach a few case studies to that email – something Single Grain does as well.
-I found that by sending emails similar to the one above after calls and including case studies, we were able to increase our closing ratio by 70%.
+You want to attach a few case studies to that email – something Single Grain also does.
+We found that by sending emails similar to the one above after calls and including case studies, we were able to increase our closing ratio by 70%.

 In addition to that, we started including case studies within our proposal.
-We decided to run a simple test, in which we included them at the end of the proposal after the signature page.
+We decided to run a simple test, including them at the end of the proposal after the signature page.

 Why?

-Because we found from using Bidsketch that people were passing around our proposal as we could see the number of times it was viewed and from what IP.
-The issue we had is that we were only talking to one person, so if the decision-makers weren’t on the phone, they wouldn’t get to hear why they should work with us.
+We found from using Bidsketch that people were passing around our proposal as we could see the number of times it was viewed and from what IP.
+The issue was that we were only talking to one person, so if the decision-makers weren’t on the phone, they wouldn’t hear why they should work with us.

 By including case studies at the end, we found that it helped build more trust with the decision-maker, which caused a 115% increase in sign-ups.